Pietro Paolo Montagnani

-Pietro Paolo Montagnani aka Pietro Paolo Montagnani-Mirabili (Rome, 1740 - date of death unknown) is a late 18th C. - early 19th C. Italian engraver (burin) and publisher of books and prints who lived presumably in Florence, Italy, around 1800 - 1820.
+Pietro Paolo Montagnani (also Montagnani-Mirabili; 1740 in Rome – date of death unknown) was a late 18th-century and early 19th-century Italian engraver (burin) and publisher of books and prints who lived presumably in Florence around 1800–1820.

-Around 1790 Pietro Paolo Montagnani published a series of engravings picturing the Sibyls (Latin: Sibylla, s.; -ae, pl.) by talented Italian engravers such as Girolamo Carattoni (ca.1760 – ca. 1809), Domenico Cunego, Giovanni Folo and Giovanni Petrini (active 1800–1812) after paintings by Giovanni Francesco Barbieri (il Guercino), Domenico Zampieri (il Domenichino) and Sebastiano Conca.
+Around 1790, Pietro Paolo Montagnani published a series of engravings picturing the Sibyls (Latin: Sibylla, s.; -ae, pl.) by talented Italian engravers such as Girolamo Carattoni (ca.1760 – ca. 1809), Domenico Cunego, Giovanni Folo and Giovanni Petrini (active 1800–1812) after paintings by Giovanni Francesco Barbieri (il Guercino), Domenico Zampieri (il Domenichino) and Sebastiano Conca.

 In 1805, Pietro Paolo Montagnani-Mirabili published a book on "ancient monuments, news on the antiquities and fine arts of Rome", Vol. VIII (or, more likely, VII, according to some scholars, attributing it to a typographical error in transcribing the Roman numeral in later imprints or facsimile editions).
 This book contained multiple engravings of ancient statues and bas-reliefs by Gio(vanni) Pietrini inc. (incisore, i.e. engraver) after drawings by (Aloysius) L(uigi) Agricola dis. (disegnatore, i.e. draughtsman) and F(ilip.)
 Salari dis.; by P(ietro) Ghigi inc. after F. Salari dis.; by Ant(onio) Ricciani inc. & G(irolamo) Carattoni inc. after drawings by L. Agricola dis.and F. Salari dis.; by L(uigi) Cunego (1750 – 1823) inc. It also contains architectural drawings engraved by Gio(vanni) Bruni inc., after drawings by Piet.
 Holl dis. and Micinelli dis.

 Pietro Ducros (1745 or 1748-1810), a talented Swiss-born painter and engraver, joined forces with a Paolo Montagnari, who is possibly the same man as Paolo Montagnani, ^{[see Talk tab]} to publish 24 vedute of Sicily and Malta, with a certain success.
 The series published probably around 1789 by Montagnari included vedute of "Palermo, near Monreale"; of the "Theater of Taormina"; of the "Etna volcano"; of the "Amphitheater of Siracusa", of the "Interior of the city of Messina after the earthquake of 1783", and of the "Port of the galleys of the Arsenal of Malta".